roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

+===

- ****** Melanie's Memoirs - A Married Slut 10 ****** byNonStopFunGuy© The sex became fluid.
+The sex became fluid.
 I couldn't describe the sequence of positions, of who did what to whom, from that point; we were always in motion, pausing to fuck one way or another, but constantly moving.
 He had Susan on her back, fucking her on top, while I sat on her face.
 She licked my cunt expertly, drawing out more orgasms.
 That allowed me to kiss beautiful Nick, and he was a sensuous, amazing kisser, sucking my little tongue into his mouth, pawing at my big tits which he loved.
 My tits, mmm.
 He licked them while fucking Susan's pussy, and I cummed from the attention of his mouth on my stiff nipples and her tongue against my twat.
 She licked my clean asshole, while he licked me pussy -- two tongues on me at the same time, it was heavenly.
 Then it was my turn, licking Susan's wet, fuzzy vagina while Nick's long penis was buried in it, and Susan had her fingers inside my cunt.
 I was on my side on the bed, spread open, tasting Nick's fucking of Susan while pumping my pelvis against Susan's fist and feeling three fingers stretching out my vaginal lips.

  As hot and sexy as the threesome was, I was finding I was resenting Susan's presence.
 I just wanted to fuck Nick.
 At one point I was on my back, spread open, reaching my hands down to his divine body.
 His flat, hairy chest was above my body, he was leaning upright, pounding his pelvis into me, pumping that awesome, large erection in and out of my juicy cunt, making me scream like a schoolgirl.
 "Uh, yes, Nicky!
 Fuck me!
 Yes baby!
 Fuck me!
 Fuck me!"
 Yeah, I had a pet nickname for him already.
 He looked so good, those sexy brown eyes, handsome chiseled face, narrow body, muscular shoulders, rock-solid abdomen - - pumping over me, thrusting that huge, gorgeous dick in and out of me, I couldn't love it any more.
 I was in total lust, furiously humping him back, concentrating on how he looked and how he felt.
 But Susan was there, somewhere, trying to kiss him, or me, or suck my tits; I wasn't stopping her, but at that moment, I wished it was just her fuck buddy and me.
 I wanted him to be my fuck buddy that day, no one else's.